 Gail and I arrived in Tortola, in the British Virgin Islands, on the second Sunday morning in April.
 Ted and Steve had arrived three days earlier to get a head start on things.
-Ted picked us up from the airport on Beef Island on the east side and we got a good tour of the island on the way to the Voyage boatyard, which is on another island near the west end.
+Ted picked us up from the airport on Beef Island on the east side and we got a good tour of the island on the way to the Voyage boatyard, which is on a small island near the west end.

 Once we arrived, we stepped aboard and the guys proudly gave us what Gail would later call “The Mud Tour”.
 Steve and Ted had already done some preliminary cleaning.
 It was looking much better than when they’d first gotten here, they assured us.
 And wasn’t this great?
 Our very own, otherwise very (prohibitively) expensive, luxury sailing catamaran, bought at salvage cost.
 What a deal!

 When Ted and Steve had first gone to Tortola in February to look at boats, the idea was to buy one and fix it up.
-After looking at several options, Ted settled on WYWH, which had a mostly intact hull but had been under water.
+After looking at several options, Ted settled on WYWH, which had a mostly intact hull but had been upside down underwater.
 Steve looked around some more, saw Moon Struck and suggested to buy that one as well.
 Moon Struck had been “on the hard” during the hurricanes but had come off the supports and suffered additional topside damage when another boat smashed down on it.
 So the hull was shot but the engines and other electronics were fine – the opposite of WYWH’s damage.

 I had arrived a bit under the weather – courtesy of Steve who’d come down with some bug the week before – and I was just not feeling it.
 I was tired and coughed a lot, and I wasn’t looking forward to much labor of any kind.
 Back on deck, I looked up at a pretty, cloud-dotted sky, and calculated the earliest I would be able to fly back home on a reasonably priced ticket.
 In two days, perhaps?

 I took a few more steps and inspected the aft crossbeam.
 The anodized aluminum had acquired supplemental corrosion protection thanks to a bunch of industrious marine critters, aka a colony of barnacles.
-WYWH had been upside down and submerged for about ten weeks.
+WYWH had been submerged for about ten weeks.
 It takes barnacles several weeks to build their shells but they tend to colonize en masse so while our barnacles weren’t large, they were aplenty.

 I didn’t know a whole lot about barnacles, other than they grow on pretty much anything, so I looked it up.
-According to the National Oceanic and Atmospheric Agency (NOAA), they are “sticky little crustaceans”.
+According to the National Oceanic and Atmospheric Administration (NOAA), they are “sticky little crustaceans”.
 No kidding.
 Sticky with a capital “S”.
 Later, I tried to identify the exact species we’d cultivated and out of 1400, by way of elimination (geography, size, etc.), I decided on Semibalanus balanoides, the Acorn barnacle.
 As it turns out, barnacles are an absolutely fascinating creature, so much so, that I’m working on a separate post just about barnacles.
 Stay tuned.

 Meanwhile, the guys were trying to resuscitate the engines in WYWH but they were too frozen up and unwilling to put out.
 We all worked until dark, then headed to our AirB&B in Cane Garden Bay.
 We had stopped for groceries on the way from the airport so our fridge was full of food.
 Gail made a yummy taco dinner and we passed out pretty soon after that.